taddieken95/elastic-butler/README.md

 ## Configuration

-A file **config/env.json** exists to allow you to provide configuration for this application.
-This includes many things like sender configuration and data store configuration.
+A file **config/env.json** exists to allow the user to provide configuration for this application.
+This includes things such as Sender Configuration and Data Store Configuration.

-Elastic butler will store the [recipes](#recipes) and the execution result at a Elastic Search index this means you can build dashboards and visualizations about your alerts!
-You could even alert on your alerts if you wanted to.
+Elastic butler will store the [recipes](#recipes) along with the execution result at an Elastic Search Index.
+This allows the user to build dashboards and visualizations about their alerts!
+The user could even generate alerts about their alerts, if they desired to (ex: *Notify me if I receive 10 notifications*)

 ## Recipes

-A recipe describe the operation of monitoring.
-This is how a recipe looks like:
+A recipe is the specific scenario a user desires a notification for.
+Once the specified parameter of the recipe has been achieved, the user will receive a notification through the channel of their choice (which is also dictated by the recipe).

+Let's put this into practice.
+Let's say we have a user wishes to keep track of their application's traffic.
+To do so, they create the following recipe:

 ```json
 {